Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Mount Keira has seven active public transport stops operating, offering a mix of bus services.
-These stops are served by ten different routes that collectively facilitate 274 weekly passenger trips.
-The accessibility of transport in the area is rated as good, with residents typically residing 201 meters from the nearest stop.
+Mount Keira has seven active public transport stops, all of which are bus stops.
+These stops are served by ten different routes that combined offer 274 weekly passenger trips.
+The area's transport accessibility is rated as good, with residents typically living 201 meters away from the nearest stop.
+Most residents commute outwards due to Mount Keira being primarily residential.
+Cars remain the dominant mode of transportation, used by 93% of residents.
+On average, there are 1.8 vehicles per dwelling, which is above the regional average.

 Frequently Asked Questions - Transport